 2. Finding suppliers using a Google search

 Another strategy for finding a dropshipping supplier is to look for suppliers directly by conducting a Google search.
 Because suppliers are not sophisticated in their marketing efforts, this usually means having to go down a significant number of Google pages to locate them.
-When you do discover a supplier with a website, don’t judge a book by its cover and try to look for reviews online to help gauge their authenticity.
-This is a time-intensive and laborious process, but it can help you stumble upon suppliers with superior cost savings.
+When you discover a supplier with a website, don’t judge a book by its cover and try to look for reviews online to gauge its authenticity.
+This is a time-intensive and laborious process, but it can help you find suppliers with superior cost savings.

 3. Using dropshipping supplier intermediaries

-Another option to finding a supplier is to go with a reliable supplier intermediary like Oberlo and Spocket.
+Another option to finding a supplier is to go with a reliable supplier intermediary like Oberlo or Spocket.
 These companies connect you with a catalogue of products and suppliers to choose from.
-In addition, they offer useful automated features like order fulfillment and automatic price updates.
+Additionally, they offer helpful automated features like order fulfillment and automatic price updates.
 While these platforms charge you a monthly membership fee, they can save a lot of time finding reliable suppliers for your dropshipping business.

 4. Spotting an inauthentic dropshipping supplier

-When looking for suppliers, it’s important to compare the price points of multiple wholesalers before committing to help weed out inauthentic suppliers.
-Wholesale stores tend to offer significant cost savings, while retail stores posing as wholesalers tend to deliver only a fraction of the retail price, and even subpar products that can spark customer complaints.
+When looking for suppliers, it’s important to compare multiple merchants’ price points before committing to help weed out inauthentic suppliers.
+Wholesale stores tend to offer significant cost savings, while retail stores posing as wholesalers tend to deliver only a fraction of the retail price and even subpar products that can spark customer complaints.